The eye behind the Lens

 I am a Afro-Boricua/Dominicana born and raised in Santurce,Puerto Rico.

 My work has also been featured in Latino USA, AFRO-PUNK , PBS and Bleu Magazine.
 I have also worked as a guest Teaching Artist for the MoCada after school program teaching identity through photography at the Jesse Owens Public school in Bushwick.
+Also have been a panelist for "Pay transparency" at Pratt University and "Afro-Latinx Artivism" at SJU.

 I do not edit my models’ skin or change